Join us for a day of AI: talks, unconference sessions, posters, demos, and plenty of networking opportunities.

 The symposium is open to the general public.

 We invite you to participate in the symposium with a poster describing your work in AI.
 Poster submissions are encouraged from both academic and industry participants, covering research contributions, work in progress, position statements, applications of AI.
 Previously published work can be submitted and presented.
-Deadline: October 15
+Registration is now closed.

 If you are interested in becoming a sponsor of the symposium, please contact us at email@example.com.